Altinity/helm-charts/helm/keeper-sts/README.md

 # add the kubernetes-blueprints-for-clickhouse chart repository
 helm repo add kubernetes-blueprints-for-clickhouse https://altinity.github.io/kubernetes-blueprints-for-clickhouse

-# use this command to install keeper-ss chart (it will also create a `clickhouse` namespace)
+# use this command to install keeper-sts chart (it will also create a `clickhouse` namespace)
-helm install ch kubernetes-blueprints-for-clickhouse/keeper-ss --namespace clickhouse --create-namespace
+helm install ch kubernetes-blueprints-for-clickhouse/keeper-sts --namespace clickhouse --create-namespace
 ```

 > Use `-f` flag to override default values: `helm install -f newvalues.yaml`